varnish/Varnish-Book/varnish_book.rst

    ..
 Log data is in shared memory

-   Varnish provides log data in real-time, which is accessible through Varnish tools.
+   Varnish logs information of requests, caches and responses to `The SHared Memory LOG (SHMLOG)`_.
-   Varnish logs all its information to `The SHared Memory LOG (SHMLOG)`_.
+   Logs are available through Varnish tools with a short delay, but usually not noticeable.
-   This memory log is overwritten when filled-up in circular order.
+   The SHMLOG is overwritten when filled-up in circular order.

    The memory log overwriting has two effects.
    On the one hand, there is no historic data, but on the other hand, there is an abundance of information accessible at a very high speed.